lyonbros/composer.js/docs/xdom.md

     What this means is that with xdom, it's actually much better to re-render as much as possible.
 You don't have to apply classes to DOM elements directly.
 You don't have to worry about losing form field values.
-Just re-render and it all works. *All of your view state can now live in your templates*!
+Just re-render and it all works. *All of your view state can now live in your templates!*

 1.  xdom batches calls to [Controller.html()](docs/controller#html)
 so many changes at once are saved up and applied on the browser's animation